 The bookmark object is a sheet object that is used for displaying bookmarks for selections.
-Depending on it's configuration it can also be used for adding new bookmarks or deleting old ones.
+Bookmarks can be searched by name or selected from the drop-down.
+Depending on its configuration it can also be used for adding new bookmarks or deleting old ones.
 The bookmark object basically offers the options of the Bookmarks menu.

 By right-clicking the object, the Bookmark Object: Object Menu will be displayed.
 It can also be accessed from the Object menu, when the bookmark object is the active object.

 Bookmark objects can be placed in an alternate state.
 Since a bookmark contains selections in all states, however, the use of a bookmark is not affected by the state of the bookmark object.
 The state of the bookmark object is, however, used for all properties of the object itself, such as show conditions and dynamic labels.

 The bookmark Object menu is opened by right-clicking the object.
 The menu commands are: